tardate/LittleArduinoProjects/Kraft/PLAN/Type051C/README.md

 ![build04c](./assets/build04c.jpg?raw=true)

 It could still do with a bit more detailing, and I've been thinking about placing it in a seascape, but that's all for now!

+tbh, I think this one convinced me that 1:350 not really my scale - too much blank canvas and standard level of detail even with PE is far from convincing, so quite a big job to fill the gap.
+I can see myself returning to this build to add detail and weathering over the next year or more!
+But in the meantime I think I'll be retreating back to 1:700..

 ## Credits and References